karlredman/Articles/content/dev.to/xfce_login_wallpaper_cycle/index.md

 ## Overview:

-The basic premis of this procedure will be:
+The basic premise of this procedure will be:

 1. populate some directory with images you want to use for login backgrounds.
 2. setup a cron job to run a script to copy a random image from the source directory into a `publish` directory